Top Errors in Manuscript Submissions and How to Avoid

 Not Writing a Compelling Cover Letter

-The cover letter is your first opportunity to make an impression on the editor or publisher.
+For some journals, the cover letter is your first opportunity to make an impression on the editor.
+For other journals, the cover letter is a simple formality.
 Yet many authors either neglect this step or fail to make it compelling.
-A poorly written or generic cover letter can reduce the impact of your submission, even if your manuscript is strong.
-Writing a cover letter that introduces your manuscript, highlights its strengths, and explains why it’s a good fit for the publisher or journal is essential.
+A poorly written cover letter can reduce the impact of your submission, even if your manuscript is strong.
+Writing a cover letter that introduces your manuscript, highlights its strengths, and explains why it’s a good fit for the publisher or journal is appreciated by some journal editors.

-To avoid this error, tailor your cover letter to the specific publisher or agent.
+It is best to tailor your cover letter to the specific journal you plan to submit your manuscript to.
 Be concise but clear about your manuscript’s subject, audience, and purpose.
-Avoid a generic approach—show that you’ve researched and understand the publisher’s interests.
-A strong, well-crafted cover letter can make a big difference in the success of your submission.
+Avoid a generic approach—show that you’ve researched and understand the journal’s interests.
+Be sure to include any required statements, such as how the manuscript has not been submitted to multiple journals.
+Some journals also require a statement that all authors have read and approved the submission – be sure to check the IFA.
+A strong, well-crafted cover letter can make a difference in the success of your submission.

 Forgetting to Include All Required Documents

-Most publishers or journals require more than just the manuscript itself.
-You may need to submit additional documents, such as a brief author biography, a synopsis of your work, or sample chapters.
+Most journals require more than just the manuscript itself.
+You may need to submit additional documents, such as a brief abstract, graphical abstract, synopsis box, check lists for reporting guidelines, or author contributions.
 Forgetting to include these documents can lead to delays or outright rejection.

-To avoid this mistake, review the submission guidelines carefully to ensure you’ve included everything required.
+To avoid this mistake, review the IFA carefully to ensure you’ve included everything required.
 Create a checklist of documents to make sure you don’t miss anything.
-Include extra materials, such as your writing credentials or a brief explanation of why your work is a good fit for the publisher.

 Simultaneous Submissions Without Disclosure

-Submitting your manuscript to multiple publishers or journals simultaneously (simultaneous submissions) is common, but it comes with a potential pitfall.
-Many publishers and agents ask that you disclose if your manuscript has been submitted elsewhere.
-Failing to do so can create issues, especially if you receive an offer from one publisher while still awaiting a decision from another.
+Submitting your manuscript to multiple journals is generally not allowed by most medical journals.
+Many journals ask that you disclose if your manuscript has been submitted elsewhere.
+Failing to do so can result in an automatic rejection.

 To avoid misunderstandings, always check the publisher’s policy on simultaneous submissions.
 If they allow it, disclose that your manuscript is being submitted elsewhere.
 If they don’t, respect their policy and await a response before submitting it to other publishers.